Top 15 in the UK for Sports Science

 Students have the opportunity to study abroad through Stirling's well-established connection with several North American, Australian and European universities.

-The School of Sport offers a unique environment for students to develop their ambitions, with all courses delivered by our expert staff and shaped by the latest sports research.
-A major benefit of the School is its integrated nature, with both academic courses and a sports development service which manages a suite of world-class sports facilities.
+The Faculty of Health Sciences and Sport offers a unique environment for students to develop their ambitions, with all courses delivered by our expert staff and shaped by the latest sports research.

 Through the three core Sports Studies pathways in Sports Policy and Management; Physical Activity and Health; and Sport, Culture and Society, students gain a breadth of knowledge which can be applied to a wide range of sport related careers.

 Sports Studies is a flexible course, with students able to select their modules and it is also available in a number of flexible options including as part of a combined Honours course with a range of subjects including accountancy, psychology and sociology.

-Within each module, experts and key players from the sport sector explore the world of sport with students.
+Within each module, experts and key players from the sports sector explore the world of sport with students.
 Stirling has forged strong partnerships with national governing bodies of sport, many of whom are based on campus.

-Sports staff are at the cutting edge of the sports sector, with leading thinkers in areas such as psychology, health and exercise, coaching, management, sport policy, finance and culture and society.
+Sports staff are at the cutting edge of the sports sector, with leading thinkers in areas such as psychology, health and exercise, coaching, management, sports policy, finance and culture and society.
 With their support, students develop skills of scientific enquiry and critical evaluation, essential in the modern workplace.